 (b) Non-resident students.
 Students who reside in cities and towns not maintaining approved vocational technical education programs in the vocational technical program area sought by the student may apply for admission to a school of another city, town or district offering the desired instruction as set forth in M.G.L. c.
 74, § 7.

-Students who reside in cities and towns that do not maintain an exploratory program may apply for admission to a school of another city, town or district offering an exploratory program.
-Ninth grade students who reside in cities and towns that offer an approved exploratory program shall attend the exploratory program provided by the district of residence; provided however, that students may apply for non-resident admission for the purpose of exploring specialized agriculture and natural resources programs designated by the Commissioner and not available in the student's district of residence.
+Students who reside in cities and towns that do not maintain a ninth grade exploratory program may apply for admission to a school of another city, town or district offering an exploratory program.
+Ninth grade students who reside in cities and towns that offer an approved exploratory program shall attend the exploratory program provided by the district of residence; provided however, that students may apply for non-resident admission for the purpose of exploring aviation maintenance technology, or specialized agriculture and natural resources programs, or concentrations therein, designated by the Commissioner, and not available in the student's district of residence.

 Non-resident students shall submit an application of admission to the receiving school no later than March 15th of the preceding school year and shall be subject to the admissions criteria of the receiving school.
-A non-resident student must submit a copy of the application to the district of residence no later than April 1 of the preceding school year.
+A non-resident student must submit the Chapter 74 Vocational Technical Education Program Non-resident Student Tuition Application to the district of residence no later than April 1 of the preceding school year.
+If a student moves to a non-resident district after April 1, the student shall submit a new Chapter 74 Vocational Technical Education Program Non-resident Student Tuition Application to their district of residence as soon as practicable.
 Upon receipt of the application, the superintendent in the district of residence must either approve or disapprove the application and submit it to the receiving school and the non-resident student's parent/guardian within 10 school days of receipt.
 If the application is disapproved, the reason for disapproval must be clearly stated.
 The non-resident student's parent or guardian may request that the Department review the disapproval.
-The request for a review and any supporting documentation shall be submitted in writing to the Department no later than May 1st.
+The request for a review and any supporting documentation shall be submitted in writing to the Department no later than May 1st, or in the event of a student move after April 1, within 14 school days of the application’s disapproval.
 The decision of the Commissioner shall be final.
-In making his decision, the Commissioner shall take into consideration the following:
+In making the decision, the Commissioner shall take into consideration the following:

 The availability of a comparable program that is closer in proximity to the non-resident student's residence.

 Whether the cost of providing transportation to the non-resident student would exceed the resident district's prior-year average non-resident transportation cost.

+The relative burdens on the student and their family, and the district of residence.